OBD-II: the secure choice for vehicle telematics

 In the past I’ve worked with companies for whom remote working was a privilege that must be earned (and ideally, discouraged).
 Their senior leaders believed that the best way to get maximum value from their employees was to insist that they always work in the office.

 The events of 2020 have demonstrated that this view is outdated.
-Technology has stood up to the challenge, and enabled employees in a broad range of roles to work effectively from home.
+Technology has stood up to the challenge, and enabled employees in a broad range of roles to work from home effectively.
 Businesses may need a physical office for certain roles, but it’s likely they won’t need to accommodate every employee in future.

 2. We must respect the employee’s needs